NUKnightLab/StoryMapJS/README.md

 If you don't use CodeKit, you must have Python installed.
 We use python 2.7.

-Clone our [fabfile](https://github.com/NUKnightLab/fablib) repository and place it in the same parent directory as your StoryMapJS respository.
+Clone our [fabfile](https://github.com/NUKnightLab/fablib) repository and place it in the same parent directory as your StoryMapJS repository.

 Install [virtualenv](https://pypi.python.org/pypi/virtualenv), [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/), and [MongoDB](https://www.mongodb.org/).